TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 36/Exodus 36.10.md

 ---

-And he coupled five curtains one to another: and [the other] five curtains he coupled one to another.
+He coupled five curtains to one another, and the other five curtains he coupled one to another.